luapower/luapower.github.io/cosmin.md

 never stopped since.
 I got my first paying job at 17 when I wrote an online shop in php.

-I write my code in Lua when I can, and in Python and JavaScript when I can't.
+I write my code in Lua when I can, and in Python and Javascript when I can't.
 I will also program in Java, C++, C# and ObjC under some types of threats or extreme poverty.
 I still have a thing for relational databases.
 I will try to make a DSL when I can.
 Sometimes I meet people who use C for everything,